 Will I Have to Go to Court If I File for Bankruptcy?

 While considering whether to file for bankruptcy is overwhelming, wondering whether you will be required to attend court can add to your concerns.
-However, in most cases, those who file bankruptcy do not have to go to court.
-About 4 weeks after filing the bankruptcy petition, you will have to attend “Meeting of Creditors,” where the trustee will ask you questions under oath regarding the content of your bankruptcy papers, your assets, debts and other matters.
-Despite being called a “Meeting of Creditors,” in the majority of cases there are no creditors at this meeting, only the attorney, the trustee and the client.
-This may be your last appearance in court, unless the trustee or creditor files an adversary action or motion.
+However, in most cases, those who file for bankruptcy do not have to go to court.
+About 4 weeks after filing the bankruptcy petition, you will have to attend the “Meeting of Creditors,” where the trustee will ask you questions under oath regarding the content of your bankruptcy papers, your assets, debts, and other matters.
+Despite being called a “Meeting of Creditors,” in the majority of cases, there are no creditors at this meeting, only the Lewisville bankruptcy attorney, the trustee, and the client.

 Does Filing Bankruptcy Affect My Employment?